rfortherestofus/blog/016_us_maps/016_us_maps.md

 # How to create maps of the US with ggplot
 Albert Rapp
-Invalid Date
+2024-06-05

 Ever wanted to create a map of the US with ggplot?
 We know that we have.
-For example, for our [Oregon Voices consulting project](https://orvoices.org/your-county/), it was invaluable to have a great package that allows to create nice charts of the US.
+For example, for our [Oregon Voices project](https://orvoices.org/your-county/), it was invaluable to have a great package that allows to create nice charts of the US.

 <img src="oregon_voices.png" style="width:60.0%" />